truglodite/Dehydrator/Readme.md

 * RC snubber

-For the Presto brand dehydrator used by the author of this code, motor off switching transients resulted in occasional 'phantom button press' when the fan shut off.
-The behavior was verified with an o-scope, and appropriate solution was added and tested; a 0.1uF+100ohm RC snubber in parallel to the motor wires.
-For safety, it is preferable to use a purpose built glass passivated paper impregnated snubber device, like Kemet# PMR209MC6100M100 or similar.
+For the Presto brand dehydrator used by the author of this code, and likely other brands as well, motor off switching transients result in occasional 'phantom button press' when the fan shut off.
+The behavior was verified with an o-scope, and an appropriate solution was tested; a 0.1uF+100ohm RC snubber in parallel to the motor wires.
+For safety, it is preferable to use a purpose built snubber device, like Kemet# PMR209MC6100M100 or similar.
 Install it as close to the motor as reasonably possible.
 Accessing the motor on the author's Presto brand dehydrator was impossible without first removing the impeller, and likely destroying it in the process.
 Instead, connecting the snubber in the relay/junction box (terminating between the fan relay and thermal fuse instead) was good enough to fix the problem.

+## Installation

+The files and directory structure intended for use with PlatformIO.
+The code is also compatible with Arduino IDE, with a minor change to folder names.